pboling/peterboling.com/README.md

 You can deploy Bridgetown sites on hosts like Render or Vercel as well as traditional web servers by simply building and copying the output folder to your HTML root.

+Recommended production build commands (ensure both frontend assets and HTML are generated):

+- Using npm scripts:
+  - `npm ci`
+  - `npm run build:site`

+- Or using Rake (default task runs frontend + build):
+  - `bundle install`
+  - `bundle exec rake`

+This will:
+- Build hashed CSS/JS to `output/_bridgetown/static` via esbuild
+- Build the site with `BRIDGETOWN_ENV=production` to `output/`

 > Read the [Bridgetown Deployment Documentation](https://www.bridgetownrb.com/docs/deployment) for more information.